Hidayathamir/opendiscuss/README-user-story.md

 }'
 ```

-- [x] user can see question, with thumbsup-thumbsdown count, thumbsup count, thumbsdown count.
+- [x] user can see question, with thumbsup-thumbsdown count, thumbsup count, thumbsdown count, answer count.
 Should be sorted by latest question first

 ```shell
 curl --location 'http://localhost:8080/api/v1/questions'